Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Object.freeze()) - Trying to modify a property defined with

-writable: falsein a property descriptor - Using strict mode and assigning to a non-writable property
+writable: falsein a property descriptor - Using strict mode and trying to assign to a non-writable property